3 Rules to Keep Your Finances Stable So You Avoid Going Broke

 Contribute as much as the non-taxable limits allow, but certainly enough to qualify for the company's matching funds.

-In the most common 401(k) plans, employers will kick-in $.50 for every $1 you contribute, up to six percent of your income.
+In the most common 401(k) plans, employers will kick in $0.50 for every $1 you contribute, up to six percent of your income.

 These employer-match contributions are free money.